Every writer, every correspondent, every person has their own style when setting out their writing and punctuating their work.

 brackets and full stops / periods - If the whole sentence is bracketed, then the full stop or period should appear inside the brackets.
 (I told her she shouldn’t do it.)
 If the bracketed words are part of a sentence, then the full stop or period should appear outside the brackets.
 I told her she was gorgeous (even though she didn’t want me to).

-ellipses and dashes - As sentences tail off or peter out, or when they are interrupted (and many writers use these with dialogue) you should add a space between the dash or the ellipsis and the word either side of it, at both ends.
-I couldn't do it ...
-I couldn't breathe ...
-I couldn't talk ... or I couldn't do it - I couldn't breathe - I couldn't talk -
+ellipses and dashes - As sentences tail off or peter out, or when they are interrupted (and many writers use these with dialogue) we prefer it if you add a space between the dash or the ellipsis and the word either side of it, at both ends.
+I couldn’t do it ...
+I couldn’t breathe ...
+I couldn’t talk ... or I couldn’t do it - I couldn’t breathe - I couldn’t talk -

 Ellipses and dashes mean different things, but should be treated in the same way.

 decades - There are two ways to write decades as numerals: 1920s and ’20s.
 There is no need to put an apostrophe between “0” and “s” in the longer form, as it’s a simple plural ... and the apostrophe is placed at the beginning of the short form to denote a contraction or missing letters.
 The only time you should use an apostrophe for the longer form is after the “s”, to denote possession i.e. “The 1920s’ most popular car was the Chevrolet,” which could also be written, “The most popular car of the 1920s was the Chevrolet.”
 This sentence - “1920’s most popular car was the Chevrolet” - refers to the single year 1920, and not the decade of the 1920s.